bioidiap/bob.bio.htface/doc/transfer_learning/transfer_learning.rst

 The most challenging task seems to be the VIS-Thermal domain.
 For this one, the best CNN (Inception-ResNet v1-rgb) achieved an average recognition rate of only 27.68\%.

-In this section we presented an overview of Face Recognition using DCNNs and we analysed the effectiveness of six different face models trained with VIS face images in the $HFR$ task (covering three different image domains).
+In this section we presented an overview of Face Recognition using DCNNs and we analysed the effectiveness of six different face models trained with VIS face images in the **HFR** task (covering three different image domains).
 It was possible to observe that despite those new image domains were not used to train the DCNN, their feature detectors achieved recognition rates way above a random guess.
 For some of them, it was possible to achieve recognition rates above 80\%.
 With those experiments we argue that some set of feature detectors suitable for VIS :math:`\mathcal{D}^s` are also suitable for different spectral domains :math:`\mathcal{D}^t`.